The ship eventually reached the broken shore, and we stood on the precipice of destiny.

-Fÿnn stood on the edge of the Broken Shore, his weapon at the ready while his nose was assaulted with the stench of brimstone and sulfur.
-To his right, Iliera stood dressed in mighty draenei armor, her face stern and ready for combat.
+I stepped onto the dark soil with the rest of the Academy members, our weapons at the ready.
+Our noses were assaulted with the stench of brimstone and sulfur.
+To my right, Iliera stood dressed in mighty draenei armor, her face stern and ready for combat.
 To my left, Fynn the paladin was decked in armor enhanced by the Light.

-Together, they had assaulted the Nighthold, defeating Elisande and purging this world of the murderous Gul’dan.
+Together, we had assaulted the Nighthold, defeating Elisande and purging this world of the murderous Gul’dan.

 The armies of Legionfall had come together, bound by the power of hope.

-So now they were here, their full strength gathered together in one place.
+So now we were here, our full strength gathered together in one place.

-“In all my years, I have never seen such darkness,” he started, his voice booming for all to hear.
-Fÿnn assumed it was some kind of magical projection.
+“In all my years, I have never seen such darkness,” I started, my voice booming for all to hear thanks to magical projection spells.
 “The Legion continues to push against us with all its might, and we have resisted where others could not.
 Entire worlds have fallen to these monsters, but Azeroth’s denizens have not yielded.
 We have reclaimed the pillars of creation.
 We have stood the test of Gul’dan’s power.
 We stand now on the precipice of our greatest hour.”

 Cheers from the crowd.

 “The tomb of Sargeras awaits just beyond this ridge.
 The time has come to finish the fight we started with these demons all those months ago.
 We are going to breach the tomb, fight our way inside, and help the Kirin Tor shut down the demonic portal, ending this invasion once and for all!”

 “It will not be easy, my fellow members.
 We will face the strongest and most powerful monsters that the Legion has sent to our world, but we have proven our strength time and time again.
 Nothing they throw at us will be enough to stop us from our goal.
 Our world will be safe once more!”